 It’s only 100 km (give-or-take) from Bandaranaike Airport (psst, skip Colombo and go straight to Kandy) and it’s the gateway to Sri Lanka’s stunning hill country.
 If only for the spectacularly scenic train ride, this region is considered of Sri Lanka’s top places to visit.

 Give Kandy a chance to impress and you may be surprised!
-Change your standards of what’s considered the “Epic backpacking route of Sri Lanka!” and, maybe, you’ll find a few moments of local whimsy.
+Budget backpacking is mint (and everything something should try at least once), but maybe mix it up!
+Change your ideas of what’s considered the most “EPIC travel route of Sri Lanka!” and, maybe, you’ll find a few moments of local whimsy.

 A trip to Kandy is a chance to see local life… without the added bullshit of being in Colombo.
 Final verdict: 7 out of 10 – At least it’s not goddamn Colombo!